arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 Custom labellers
 ----------------
-So far we have managed to customize the labels in the plots without having to write a new class from scratch all by ourselves.
+So far we have managed to customize the labels in the plots without writing a new class from scratch.
 However, there could be cases where we have to customize our labels further than what these sample labellers allow.
-In such cases, we have to subclass one of the labellers in ``arviz.labels`` and override some of its methods.
+In such cases, we have to subclass one of the labellers in {ref}`arviz.labels <labeller_api>` and override some of its methods.

-One case where we might need to do this is when non indexing coordinates are present.
+One case where we might need to do use this approach is when non indexing coordinates are present.
-This happens for example after doing pointwise selection on multiple dimensions, but we can also add extra dimensions to our models manually, as shown in TBD.
+This happens for example after doing pointwise selection on multiple dimensions, but we can also add extra dimensions to our models manually.
 For this example, let's use pointwise selection.
-Say for example one of the variables in the posterior represents a covariance matrix, and we want to keep it as is for other post-processing tasks instead of extracting the sub diagonal triangular matrix with no repeated info as a flattened array.
-Or any other pointwise selection really.
+Let's say one of the variables in the posterior represents a covariance matrix, and we want to keep it as is for other post-processing tasks instead of extracting the sub diagonal triangular matrix with no repeated info as a flattened array.
+Or any other pointwise selection.

 Here is our data: